nikkijuk/bmi-calculator-app/README.md

 Add screenshot & reporter & debug support to BDD tests
 - flutter_gherkin works fine, but app is not behaving as expected with flutter_driver
 - problem: localization doesn't work - no possibility to select other language, localized texts only partially to retrieve
-- good thing: [flutter_driver is deprecated](https://docs.flutter.dev/testing/integration-tests/migration) and I need to migrate it to [integration_test](https://pub.dev/packages/integration_test)
+- good thing: [flutter_driver is deprecated](https://docs.flutter.dev/testing/integration-tests/migration) and I need to migrate it to [integration_test](https://docs.flutter.dev/testing/integration-tests), which has luckily moved to be part of flutter itself.

 Try Screenshot tests, possibly with Golden Toolkit
 - Working bdd tests are precondition for Golden tests